- Social Emotional Learning: Can It Help Our Most Vulnerable Students? - August 27, 2017

 What I have discovered is there is no easy answer to the purpose of education.
 It depends on your philosophy, who is paying the bill, and –gasp – politics.
 Anyone who has been in the education game for a while can tell you that everything is cyclical.
 Right now, the powers-that-be seem to believe that the purpose of education is to produce cogs in the wheel for future jobs, not citizens, ingenious problem solvers, or creative thinkers.
 The money used to fund education programs is often from large donors who are looking toward building an “educated” workforce.
 By educated, I mean, being able to complete the tasks needed to do a skilled job in their business.

 The philosophies of education to correspond with that are behaviorism, where a learner is basically passive, or cognitivism, where the learner is seen as an information processor.
-Teaching in these philosophies is practiced rote learning, drills, and testing.
+Teaching in these philosophies is practiced through rote learning, drills, and testing.
 The outcome is directly correlated to what the teacher feeds the brain.
-The problem with these philosophies is that children are neither Pavlov’s dogs, not computers but living beings with many influences other the input given by teachers.
+The problem with these philosophies is that children are neither Pavlov’s dogs nor computers but living beings with many influences other than the input given by teachers.
 (To learn more about these philosophies and others you can go to http://www.learning-theories.com/)

 I would expect most classroom teachers do not feel this is the best way children learn.
 I certainly don’t.
 Education is so much more.
 My goals for education are the following.